 Jesse Fessenden comes to the CATCH family with a multitude of passions and a vision to see the community’s homeless population overcome their past and succeed in their lifelong dreams.
 She holds a B.A. in Social Work from Boise State University.
 Jesse’s previous experience includes work as a Service Coordinator, Case Manager and Employment and Retention Specialist serving individuals and families in achieving stable housing, and assisting with educational and employment opportunities.
 She also holds a degree in Culinary Arts and spends her down time continuing to learn about and create amazing dishes and desserts.
 She is an avid runner and enjoys spending time with her 8 year old Border Collie, Biscuit.

 Amanda comes to the CATCH family with a deep passion for social justice and advocacy for vulnerable populations.
 She graduated with a B.A. in social work from Boise State University.
 She is a licensed social worker and brings several years of case management experience to the team.
 Amanda’s background is primarily working with families and individuals experiencing homelessness.
-With CATCH, she serves as Admin & Client Care Specialist.
+With CATCH, she serves as a Case Manager.
 She is responsible for being the first line of response for clients and service providers in the community.
 She is excited to share her passion and skills with those she has the privilege of working with.
 In her free time, Amanda enjoys spending time with her 7-year-old dog Megan, being outside, and drinking way too much coffee.